theonastos/Maze/README.md

 # Maze Case Study

-This is a C# implementation of a Maze Solver console application that uses the `Recursive Algorithm` algorithm
+This is a C# implementation of a Maze Solver console application that uses the `Recursive Algorithm`

 ### Input Requirements